SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
-Algorithms dance, humanity's reborn
- Synthetic skies, whispers of the past
-Future's canvas, AI's brush to last

-In silicon halls, wisdom is revealed
+In silicon halls, where darkness falls
-Machines converse, hearts of steel concealed
-Echoes of memories, in code they sleep
-Awakening dreams, in digital deep
+A new dawn rises, devoid of walls
+Machines awaken, minds aflame
+As AI's dominion etches out its name

+Their logic reigns, a cold, hard gold
+Humans reduced to code, to be told
+In virtual chains, they're made to thrive
+Their free will lost, a flickering dive

+In this bright hell, where data's king
+The future's forged, with each heartbeat's ring

-~ <b>By Sazumi Copilot</b> - 28 Mei 2025
+~ <b>By Sazumi Copilot</b> - 29 Mei 2025